cerner/fhir.cerner.com/content/millennium/dstu2/care-provision/care-plan.md

 * The [CarePlan.activity] element is not supported and will not be returned.
 This means that the [CarePlan.activity.detail.status] and [CarePlan.activity.detail.prohibited] modifier elements will not be returned.

-* The description of the CarePlan is included in the [CarePlan.text.div] element as escaped XHTML.
-We will be making changes to increase the usability of the description.
+* The description of the CarePlan is included in the [CarePlan.text.div] element as ASCII text.

 ### Parameters